genderkit/genderkit/_articles/electrolysis.md

 ### Where can I learn more?

+You can read more about facial hair removal methods in [this booklet produced by the NHS GDNRSS]({% link assets/pdf/PIL Facial Hair Reduction v5.pdf %}).

 There is a helpful page that answers common questions about electrolysis on [the British Institute and Association of Electrolysis website](https://www.electrolysis.co.uk/faq).

 ### References